manojraut0803/learn-react/README.md

 ```
 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

+ With Context API, you can store data at the top level of the component tree and make it available to all other components that need it without passing props.

+How the Context API Works
+Context API allows data to be passed through a component tree without having to pass props manually at every level.
+This makes it easier to share data between components.

 context => global variable
 provider =>
 State management
+prop drilling => Prop drilling can make your code more
+                difficult to read and maintain, and can
+                also make it harder to refactor your components later on.
 ================